 Sentenced to a public execution last March after a 90-minute trial that included few if any witnesses, Kohail has unsuccessfully appealed his case twice, and according to McTeague’s office, he is on this third attempt.

+The appellate court also has the power to take over the case from the lower court but has so far refused.
 Still, McTeague sees the judicial back and forth as an encouraging sign, suggesting that appellate court refuses to uphold the lower court’s rulings.

 Ali Al Ahmed, an expert on Saudi affairs who is director of the Gulf Institute in Washington, D.C., sees a bigger invisible hand in the legal process.
 “Usually after a sentence is done, it’s done.
 Period.
 But the implication in Sultan’s case is that there is some pressure applied, and it seems to come from the murdered man’s family.”